jonathan-doenz/hhhml/datastory.md

 - `S_cementfloorbat`, `S_shcementfloor`, `S_satisfloor` have similar values in terms of the paper coefficients, and also in terms of the feature importance scores.
 But they all are considered relatively less important by the feature importance scores compared to the paper coefficients.
 - The feature for which the two scores differ the most (on a relative scale) is `S_pss`, which represents the perceived stress of the mother of the households.

-We conclude that our feature importance scores agree to some extent quantitatively with the paper coefficients.
-But we advise not to rely too much on them, and rather only use the qualitative information of the ranking, which is probably more robust.

 # Task B
-We predict the different survey values from the census data from 2000.
-We create a data array of the results for the different models.
+We predict the different 2005 survey values from the census data from 2000.
 We calculate and report the $$R^2$$ scores for the different targets of the survey data and the different models.
-We use the different models:
+We use the following models:
 - Linear models
     - Linear regression: A simple linear regression is always a good baseline to see how the more advance machine learning techniques perform compared to the linear regressor.
     - Ridge regression: The Ridge regression use a L2 regularization term that penalizes the size of the coefficients and 'shrinks' these coefficients.
 Therefore, the model becomes more robust to collinearity.